Cloud-Pipelines/backend/README.md

 ## Design

-This dedicated Cloud Pipelines backend consists of the API Server and the Orchestrator.
+This backend consists of the API Server and the Orchestrator.

 ### API Server